 If you've seen Young Guns and Young

 Guns II and want to know Out of all the Billy the Kid films that have lit up the movie screen and entertained audiences from around the world, none other has captivated moviegoers than Young Guns in 1988.
-The movie starred Emilio Estevez, one of the popular members of the Brat Pack, as Billy the Kid.
-Estevez’s portrayal of the famous outlaw is one of the best, no other actor (and there were many) gave such personality and charisma to the Billy the Kid character.
+The movie starred Emilio Estevez as Billy the Kid and his portrayal of the famous outlaw is one of the most memorable.
+No other actor (and there were many) gave such personality and charisma to the Billy the Kid character.
 Who can forget that distinct Hyena laugh and cocky grin?
 Young Guns had introduced Billy the Kid to a new generation of people who had never heard of this legendary outlaw and converting devoted Billy the Kid buffs.
 Soon after in 1990 a sequel followed: Young Guns II.
 Estevez said in a interview that the first film was more of a “heavy metal western” and he wanted to “right some of the wrongs” and make a more “accurate movie.”
-Young Guns II was a slower pace movie from the first and it showed a more mature Billy the Kid who was no longer pushy and sarcastic, but more rational.
-In the first one, Billy was brave beyond recklessness but in part two, the film made him more cautious and even showed fear in the Kid’s eyes when he stood unarmed and face to face with Pat Garrett who was about to kill him.
-But the film did something else, it brought new attention to the much debated Brushy Bill Roberts, an old man in 1950 who claimed to be Billy the Kid.
-Did the film writers add it in, because they couldn’t imagine this invincible outlaw meeting his end in such a manner -shot down like a dog?
-Was it because they knew audiences preferred a happy ending?
-Or did the writers actually believe the Brushy tale to be true?
-Whatever the reason, the mentioning and rebirth of the Brushy Bill Roberts story, caused a bitter separation between Billy the Kid buffs, from those “who believe” and those “who don’t.”
-The Young Guns movies gave rise to many of Billy the Kid’s myths, his exaggerated friendship with Pat Garrett, and triggering off the most controversial “Billy” debate.
-I would like to point out that the real Billy the Kid was not like Emilio Estevez’s Billy the Kid, nor were the movies “historically accurate.”
-Since many people ask (or believe) if Young Guns and Young Guns II are accurate, I've collected some of the historical blunders and errors in the film and compared them to the real history.
-I'm not at all criticizing the movies, as the old saying goes “If the legend is bigger than the fact, print the legend.”
-After all, isn’t that what attracted us to Billy the Kid in the first place?
-Thanks to the Young Guns movies, Billy the Kid is the world’s most favorite outlaw.
+The sequel did have a different style then the first, but as far as accuracy goes, like the first movie, it was based more on myth than fact.
+Probably the biggest affect this movie had on the history of Billy the Kid in the modern era, was publicizing and reintroducing Brushy Bill Roberts, a man that claimed to have been Billy the Kid in the late 1940s.
+Unfortunately, this controversial character caused a bitter separation between Billy the Kid buffs.
+The Young Guns movies gave rise to many of Billy the Kid’s myths, such as his exaggerated friendship with Pat Garrett, his career as an outlaw and gunman, but most of all, triggering the most heated Billy the Kid debate of them all: Brushy Bill Roberts.
+I would like to point out that the real Billy the Kid was not Emilio Estevez’s Billy the Kid, nor were these movies historically accurate.
+Since many people wonder or even assume that Young Guns and Young Guns II are accurate, I've collected some of the historical blunders and errors in the film and compared them to the real history.
+I'm not at all criticizing these two movies, after all, it was meant for entertaining, not educating.
+The movies are fiction, not documentaries.
+Thanks to the Young Guns movies, today Billy the Kid is the world’s most favorite outlaw.

 The

-I would like to acknowledge and say thanks to James Mills,
+I would like to acknowledge and say thanks to James Mills for his